YangPhD84/multiGMF/README.md

 - MATLAB R2017b or later.
 - Statistics and Machine Learning Toolbox, required by `Ttest_10CV.m` and `Ttest_Denovo.m` for the paired `ttest` function.
-- The released implementation was tested on [operating system] using MATLAB [exact release].

 # Installation
 multiGMF can be downloaded by